Alexis has worked in Human Resources and assisted several individuals in finding gainful employment.

 What to Include in a Job Posting

-Since graduating college 6 years ago this May, I have done the job search twice.
+Since graduating college, I have done the job search twice.
 Due to relocation, I am currently on my third job search (while employed).
 Each of the three has been different as I’ve developed as a person and professional, acquired in-demand skills (i.e. foreign languages), and have grown my network.
-Neither of these guarantee a job, but they do give you an edge in the job market (speaking for the United States).
+None of these guarantee a job, but they do give you an edge in the job market (speaking for the United States).

 Since I am opting for a career change that places me out of the classroom, I have taken to job posting sites to get a scope of what’s out there in addition to my network.
 There are a surprising amount of jobs out there that require degrees I didn’t know existed (volunteer coordinator certificate?
 Can we talk about my two years of actual experience and training instead?).
 There are also positions that I didn’t know existed (haven’t they been saying that we’re training current college students for jobs that don’t exist yet?).

 These are the mistakes and oversights I've seen while job hunting.

 1. Make Sure the Job Title Is Correct

 There have been more than a few times when I’ve applied to jobs online and the posting and actual application have different job titles.
 I’ve gone back and checked myself and sure enough, someone goofed (these are higher ed, professional jobs sometimes, too!).
 It presents the confusing aspect of ‘what do I say in the cover letter?’
 I always address the position as what is said on the actual application, since I feel that is likely more accurate.

 It’s a rarity, but sometimes I see the hiring manager and their direct email in a job posting (company website, job hunt website etc.).
 When that happens I’m thrilled because I personally hate a) Tracking down who is in charge of recruiting or b) addressing a letter informally as ‘hiring team’ or ‘hiring manager’.